Mayank230604/Kubernetes_Cluster/README.md

 ## Creating a cluster using KinD
 Note: Docker should be installed
 ### Install Kind on Linux -
-  1. Use the curl command to download Kind.
+  1. Use the curl command to download Kind:

     curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.14.0/kind-linux-amd64

-   2. Change the binary's permissions to make it executable.
+   2. Change the binary's permissions to make it executable:

     chmod +x ./kind